 Capital One Venture Rewards Credit Card: Best for Flexible Travel Credit

-The Capital One Venture Rewards Credit Card starts new cardholders off with 50,000 miles (worth $500 in rewards) when they sign up and spend $3,000 within three months.
+The Capital One Venture Rewards Credit Card starts new cardholders off with 100,000 bonus miles when they sign up and spend $20,000 within first 12 months.
+Or, you can still earn 50,000 bonus miles after spending $3,000 in purchases within first three months of account opening.

 You can redeem for any travel purchases charged to your card at a rate of one cent per point, as well as for restaurant delivery and takeout services, and eligible entertainment streaming services.
 This card also lets you transfer miles to airline partners like Air France, Flying Blue and Cathay Pacific.
 This card also gives you a $100 credit toward Global Entry or TSA Precheck.
 There’s a $95 annual fee for this card.